odmsolutions/mysql_python_out_of_sync_demo/readme.md

     _mysql_exceptions.ProgrammingError: (1064, "You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ')' at line 1

 Note that the error isn't shown until you do nextset here.
 If you are doing multiple inserts, with a parsing error, you might just miss this.
+The parsing error lead to the semicolons - which means that this execute is running multiple statements.

 The dockerfile prepares a simple environment to run this in.